Failure or accidental release of the lifeboat hooks can be fatal

-Lifeboats are designed to save lives, but over the years there have been many serious casualties that have occurred during drills, routine maintenance operations and inspections of davit suspended boats fitted with on-load release hooks.
+Lifeboats are designed to save lives, but over the years there have been many serious casualties that have occurred during drills, routine maintenance operations and inspections of davit suspended boats fitted with on-load lifeboat release hooks.
 These accidents have also resulted in seafarers losing confidence in the lifeboat launching systems.

 Lifeboat accidents have a variety of causes.
 Some of the more frequently occurring ones are:

-• failure of the on-load release mechanism;
+• failure of the on-load lifeboat release hooks mechanism;

 • inadvertent or accidental operation of the on-load release mechanism;